JingofXin/hello-world/README.md

 # hello-world
-Learning how to use it.
+Learning how to use these.

 ## First
 nothing about myself